oplS16projects/FP1/README.md

        (list (item (tt "*dies*")))
        (list (item (tt "*the fox says nothing*")))))
 ```
-As you can see, my slide is formatted in "top" and has been given the title "What Does The Fox Say?"
-The 'next keyword is what sequences the content.
+As you can see, my slide is formatted in *top* mode and has been given the title "What Does The Fox Say?"
+The *'next* keyword is what sequences the content.
 When the presenter hits the right arrow key, it will reveal the next part of the slide.
-The 'alts keyword creates a somewhat complex seqeuence of text.
+The *'alts* keyword creates a somewhat complex seqeuence of text.
 It expects a list of lists and clears the screen after it's done outputting the current list.
-So if the screen currently says "*becomes fox whisperer*" this means we're currently at the end of a list, and when the presenter hits next, the screen will be cleared and 'alt will enter the new list by printing "*marries cute, indpendent lady fox*"
+So if the screen currently says *becomes fox whisperer*, this means we're currently at the end of a list and that when the presenter hits next, the screen will be cleared and 'alt will enter the new list by printing *marries cute, indpendent lady fox*

 Here are some screenshots of my output.

 * a narrative of what you did